Those who appear before our courts come from all walks of life.

 After hearing the reasons for the demonstration – which was Australia’s treatment of refugees, and detained children in particular – Judge Henson reminded the group that protesting is not a right in Australia, but a privilege, and that those who break the law put themselves at the mercy of the courts.

 All five members of the group pleaded guilty.
-Taking all factors into account, His Honour exercised his discretion under section 10 of the Crimes (Sentencing Procedure) Act 1999 not to record a criminal conviction against their names.
+Taking all factors into account, His Honour exercised his discretion under section 10 dismissal or conditional release order of the Crimes (Sentencing Procedure) Act 1999 not to record a criminal conviction against their names.

 In another courtroom, Jake Mann and Stuart Moat faced charges relating to driving a stolen car.